fabrizio-pasti/esqlj-elastic-jdbc/README.md

 Document identifier "_id" is returned like a column and mapped on MetaData like primary key.
 This column is also available on Where condition for matching query (=, !=)

-Like filter is implemented by Wildcard Elastic Query (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)
+'Like' filter is implemented by Wildcard Elastic Query (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)

 About SQL implementation see below section 'Support matrix and conventions'